developerdhairya/HLD-Basic-Concepts/HLD-Core-Concepts.md

 - API=Gateway can also perform various tasks like rate-limiting , authentication & authorization, logging requests/responses, etc
 - A popular exammple of this is Netflix Zuul which acts as both an API-Gateway and Server-Side Load Balancer.

+# `Event Driven Microservices`

+- Event-driven architectures decouple the producer and consumer of the data.
+- The producer puts the data into a buffer like ()